 Ask patients about their most recent visit to the clinic, or, worse yet, a time they were admitted to the hospital.
 They’ll likely tell you about a clinician who barely looked up from a screen, or the experience of being awoken several times in the middle of the night to have their temperature taken.
 Where, in all of this, does the actual ‘healing’ part come in?”

 In that same review, Dr. Pendyal described the crazy-making daily frustration that plagues so many physicians, particularly in the U.S. where the practice of medicine is largely under the weighty thumb of the for-profit insurance industry (unlike here in Canada – also known to some Americans as “commie pinko land of socialized medicine”).
-As Dr. Pendyal writes:
+Dr. Pendyal writes:

 “Today, I spent more than 30 minutes on hold with an insurance company, attempting to obtain prior authorization for a simple stress test; I clicked countless times within my clinic’s electronic health record, all in an effort to find a single scanned copy of an ECG; and, in the spirit of ‘quality improvement,’ I received several alerts reminding me that, well, shouldn’t I be working just a tad harder to lower my patients’ LDL cholesterol?”

-Dr. Dike Drummond’s sole professional focus since 2011 has been addressing what he calls “the modern burnout epidemic” among his colleagues.
+Dr. Dike Drummond’s professional focus since 2011 has been addressing what he calls “the modern burnout epidemic” among his medical colleagues.
 The author of the book Stop Physician Burnout: What To Do When Working Harder Isn’t Working, he cites three commonly observed early signs of burnout among healthcare professionals:

 - Emotional Exhaustion:

 - Depersonalization: This shows up as cynicism or a negative, callous, excessively detached response to their job duties.
 Often, burned-out doctors will begin to blame and complain about their patients and their problems.

 - Reduced Accomplishment: